15 December 2021 Update

 - Waking up earlier to meditate or engage in another spiritual activity

 The list goes on and on, but you get the point.
 You need to have a clear motivation for why you are waking up early in the morning.
-It has almost got to be something that you look forward to doing, otherwise, in the winter months when it’s cold and dark and all you want to do is snuggle under your covers – the waking up early habit isn’t going to stick.
+It has to be something that you look forward to doing, otherwise, in the winter months when it’s cold and dark and all you want to do is snuggle under your covers – the waking up early habit isn’t going to stick.

 I read a book Atomic Habits by James Clear which really drove home the importance creating meaningful habits in your life.
 After reading Atomic Habits I went crazy, everything became about building a new habit.
 I was going to build the habit of learning a new language, eating healthy, reading more, exercise and a better spiritual life all at the same time.
 This is ironic because James clear would have frowned upon this because he explicitly warned against doing this in his book.
 I thought that the best time to develop all these new habits was early in the morning so I started waking up at 05:00am cold turkey.
 As I mentioned earlier, I probably lasted a week or two before I wasn’t waking up at 05:00am or developing any of these new habits that I set out to develop.